-Figure 5: (a) MODIS true color imagery for 4 August 2016, with sample locations for the missed dust plume over-water (1) and over-land (2), and a southwestern portion of the extensive and well-detected inland plume (3). (b) Corresponding MODIS AOD retrieval. (c) AIRS-derived SWBTD at locations noted in (a). (d) AIRS split-window region spectra for locations noted in (a), with SWBTD values labeled.
+Figure 5: NASA Aqua satellite measurements for the 4 August 2016 (0915 UTC) case study, showing (a) MODIS true color imagery, with sample locations for the missed dust plume over-water (1) and over-land (2), and a southwestern portion of the extensive and well-detected inland plume (3), (b) corresponding MODIS AOD retrieval, c) AIRS-derived SWBTD (10.35 – 12.3 m), and d) resolved AIRS spectra across the split-window region for the three sample locations noted in (a).
+The specific AIRS SWBTD value at each location is given in the parentheses.

 AIRS spectra (and associated SWBTD values) at the selected dust plume locations noted in Fig. 5a are shown in Fig. 5d.
 The 1650 km wide swath width of AIRS (narrower than the 2330 km swath of MODIS) accounts for the differences in the width of data gaps between adjacent satellite overpasses.
 While the AIRS swath gap on this day corresponded to a significant portion of the well-detected dust plume, a portion of the western swath intersects the southwestern edge of the same storm (near Location 3), and thus is relevant to the comparison of dust signals between the two air masses.
-Of note in Fig. 5d is that, whereas Location 3 produces a strongly negative SWBTD, indicative of lofted dust, Locations 1 and 2 produce small/positive SWBTD values—explaining the inability of the EUMETSAT and DEBRA methods to infer the presence of dust at those locations.
+Whereas the spectra (Fig. 5d) associated with Location 3 produces a strongly negative SWBTD, indicative of lofted dust, Locations 1 and 2 produce positive SWBTD values—explaining the inability of the EUMETSAT and DEBRA methods to infer the presence of dust at those locations.

 3.3 Vertical Profile Information from Passive Sensors

 Passive imaging radiometers, while providing useful information on the horizontal distribution and column-integrated properties of dust storms, offer very limited information in terms of vertical structure.
 Active optical sensors such as lidar are very useful in this regard, but terrestrial systems are few and far between.
-Even less common are spaceborne lidars, which extend coverage to the global scale but typically provide only a curtain slice of the column owing to their non-scanning configuration.
-This trait, combined with their operation on polar-orbiting satellites offering only infrequent revisits to any specific location, renders the chances of leveraging such observations opportunistically for a localized case study very small.
-At the time of this case study, two NASA cloud/aerosol lidar systems were operational—the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP; Hunt et al., 2009) on the NASA Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO; Winker et al., 2009) and the NASA Cloud-Aerosol Transport System (CATS; McGill et al., 2015) on the International Space Station (ISS).
+Even less common are spaceborne lidars, which extend coverage to the global scale but typically provide only a curtain slice of the atmospheric column, owing to their non-scanning configuration.
+The resultant poor spatial sampling, combined with relegation to polar-orbiting satellites that offer infrequent revisits of a given location, reduces the chances of leveraging spaceborne lidar observations for a localized case study.
+At the time of this case study, two NASA cloud/aerosol lidar systems were operational—the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP; Hunt et al., 2009) on the NASA Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) satellite (Winker et al., 2009) and the NASA Cloud-Aerosol Transport System (CATS; McGill et al., 2015) on the International Space Station (ISS).

-By what can perhaps best be described as a stroke of incredible serendipity, both the ISS and CALIPSO satellites carrying these lidar systems crossed over the same region of the UAE within minutes of each other (nearly a simultaneous nadir overpass) on the evening between 3-4 August 2016.
+By what can best be described as a stroke of incredible serendipity, both the ISS and CALIPSO satellites carrying these lidar systems crossed over the same region of the UAE within minutes of each other (nearly a simultaneous nadir overpass) on the evening between 3-4 August 2016.
 Moreover, the conjunction occurred at the very time that the ‘missing’ dust plume was forming and being transported northward by various mechanisms described in Sect.
 3.1 and 3.2.
 Traveling from NW to SE on the ISS, CATS crossed over the UAE on 3 Aug at ~2208 UTC.
 Roughly 15 min later, at ~2223 UTC, CALIOP crossed the same area on its NE to SW descending node track.
 This conjunction of active systems provided a golden opportunity to assess the vertical structure of the missing dust plume at a critical time in its development.